 2019 Women’s March plans around NC.
 4 marches and a bus!
 Dates vary but all are in January.
 Allows you opportunities to attend one or more of the women’s marches.

 Join the National Organization for Women (NOW) for a five-day event in Washington, DC from April 23-27.
 The NOW Civic Days event includes a lobby day at the Capitol on April 26, and an #EnoughIsEnough Summit on April 25.
 Register at http://bit.ly.2ost31x.

-Raleigh, Durham and NC NOW had the chance to participate in WomenNC’s Annual Local to Global Celebration honoring Juanita Bryant and celebrating International Women’s Day on March 8, 2018.
-Over 150 people attended the event at the Hunt Library at NC State University in Raleigh.
-Special guests included NC Secretary of State Elaine Marshall, WRAL anchor Debra Morgan as Emcee, Dr. Jo Allen, President of Meredith College, and Zion Tankard, Chair of the Durham County Women’s Commission among many others.
+Raleigh, Durham and NC NOW had the chance to participate in WomenNC’s Annual Local to Global Celebration honoring Juanita Bryant and celebrating International Women’s Day in Raleigh on March 8, 2018.
+Read about event, speakers, research and honoree.